waqasaya-z/ft-admin-panel-fe-docs/F&C/FeesAndCommissionsMain.md

 **Tabs**
 - Dynamic Tabs: Object.values(FEES_COMMISSIONS_TABS) is used to dynamically generate the tabs from the predefined FEES_COMMISSIONS_TABS configuration.
 The Tab component is rendered for each tab type, and each tab’s value and label are mapped from this configuration.
-**Lazy Loading with Suspense**
-- Suspense: React’s Suspense component is used here to enable lazy loading for the content of each tab.
-A fallback component (in this case, CircularProgress) is shown until the tab content has finished loading.

 ```typescript
 <Suspense fallback={<CircularProgress />}>